MarceloArrais/udacity-datascientist-nanodegree/README.md

 ### Brief Folders Descriptions

-***rio-de-janeiro-airbnb*** - This folder all files used to develop my first project, which contains a study about Airbnb in Rio de Janeiro.
+***rio-de-janeiro-airbnb*** - Contains all files used to develop my first project, which contains a study about Airbnb in Rio de Janeiro.

+***disaster-response*** - Contains *ETL and ML pipeline* to analyze a dataset that contains real messages sent during disaster events.